 Pwnies Nominations

-Take a sneak peek here then submit your noms for 2021!
+Take a look at last year’s nominees then submit your noms for 2023!

-Awarded to the researchers who discovered or exploited the most technically sophisticated and interesting server-side bug.
-This includes any software that is accessible remotely without using user interaction.
+Awarded to the researchers who discovered or exploited the most technically sophisticated and interesting desktop bug.

-Awarded to the researchers who discovered or exploited the most technically sophisticated and interesting client-side bug.
+Awarded to the researcher or team who discovered or exploited the most interesting and innovative mobile bug.

 pwnie for best cryptographic attack